-Chuckie: Are we gonna have a problem here?
+Chuckie: [in a bar] Are we gonna have a problem here?

 Clark: No, no, no, no!
 There's no problem here.
 I was just hoping you might give me some insight into the evolution of the market economy in the southern colonies.
 My contention is that prior to the Revolutionary War, the economic modalities, especially in the southern colonies, could be most aptly described as agrarian pre-capitalist.

 Will: Of course that's your contention.
 You're a first-year grad student; you just got finished reading some Marxian historian, Pete Garrison probably.
 You're gonna be convinced of that 'till next month when you get to James Lemon.
 Then you're going to be talking about how the economies of Virginia and Pennsylvania were entrepreneurial and capitalist way back in 1740.
 That's gonna last until next year; you're gonna be in here regurgitating Gordon Wood, talkin' about, you know, the pre-revolutionary utopia and the capital-forming effects of military mobilization.